DIKU-EDU/kudos/docs/device-drivers.rst

 Device Abstraction Layers
 -------------------------

-The device driver interface in |kudos| contains several abstraction layers.
+The device driver interface in KUDOS contains several abstraction layers.
 All device drivers must implement standard interface functions (initialization function and possibly interrupt handler) and most will also additionally implement functions for some generic device type.
-Three generic device types are provided in |kudos|: generic character device (``gcd``), generic block device (``gbd``) and generic network device (``gnd``).
+Three generic device types are provided in KUDOS: generic character device (``gcd``), generic block device (``gbd``) and generic network device (``gnd``).
 These can be thought as "superclasses" from which the actual device drivers are inherited.

 Generic character device is a device which provides uni- or bidirectional bytestream.
-The only such device preimplemented in |kudos| is the console.
+The only such device preimplemented in KUDOS is the console.
 Generic block device is a device which provides random read/write access to fixed sized blocks.
 The only such device implemented is the disk driver.
 These interfaces could also be used to implement stream based network protocol or